wes-mitchell/wes-mitchell-portfolio/README.md

 - **HTML**: For the basic structure of the web pages.
 - **CSS (vanilla CSS)**: For styling the components, with custom responsiveness for various screen sizes.
 - **JavaScript**: For handling form submissions and other dynamic behavior.
+- **GitHub Actions**: For automating the CI/CD workflow, ensuring continuous integration and seamless deployment with each update to the repository.

 ## Features